Mountaintops (album)

-Mountaintops is an album by Mates of State released through Barsuk on September 13, 2011.
+Mountaintops is the seventh album by American indie pop band Mates of State.
+It was released through Barsuk on September 13, 2011.
+The song "Palomino" was featured in a 15-second Ice Breakers commercial where a man and a woman share a cab in a rainy night.

 Reception

-According to aggregator website Metacritic, Mountaintops received generally favorable reviews from critics.
+Mountaintops received generally favorable reviews from music critics.
+At Metacritic, which assigns a normalized rating out of 100 to reviews from mainstream critics, the album received an average score of 74, based on 18 reviews.

+Robert Christgau gave it an A− and wrote that "the wholeness of the music leaves us feeling they're more than OK."
 Spin gave the album a 7/10, writing, "Mountaintops has plenty of upbeat romps, but the most compelling moments are the epic, minor-key laments 'At Least I Have You' and 'Unless I'm Led,' which argue that even the truest of loves can still feel lonely and miserable."